Dorothy Thurtle: Career

 She was 16 when she became a member of the Independent Labour Party (ILP).
 She started work as a clerk and accountant, and very soon joined the National Union of Clerks.
 She joined the Women's Freedom League and the Women's Labour League, but was unhappy with the militant tactics employed by the suffragette movement, and this led to tensions in the family, especially with more militant members including her brother William Lansbury who went to prison in 1913 for breaking windows in support of the Women's Social and Political Union.

-In 1924, Thurtle and her husband founded the Workers' Birth Control Group.
+In 1924, Thurtle and her husband Ernest Thurtle founded the Workers' Birth Control Group.

 Thurtle was the general secretary of Shoreditch Trades Council and Labour Party, and in 1925, was elected to Shoreditch Borough Council, later becoming mayor in 1936.
 From 1946, she served a term as a member of the London County Council, representing Shoreditch.

 Throughout her career, Thurtle was a tireless advocate for working-class women having free access to information on abortion, pressing the Labour Party on this, saying it made nonsense of their supposed commitment to sexual equality.

 In 1936, Thurtle became one of the earliest members of the Abortion Law Reform Association (ALRA), and served as a vice-president until her retirement in 1962.